 SEE SAM'S RESULTS WITH OPZELURA

-Sam, an actual OPZELURA patient, shared these photos to show the results she’s seen with OPZELURA.
+Sam, an actual patient, shared these photos to show the results she’s seen with OPZELURA.
 These photos show Sam (not a clinical trial participant) before treatment with OPZELURA, and at about 2 months, 8 months, 12 months, and 2 years of treatment.

 Front View